-I wrote the initial calibration screen, but the visualizations are from ShaderToy, modified to display differently depending on the level of EEG data being inspected.
-Here are the original shaders the visualizations are based on:
+I wrote the initial calibration screen, but the visualizations are from ShaderToy,

 First adjust the headband and put it on, making sure all 4 of the front electrodes are making a solid connection with the skin.
 The 5th electrode should be placed behind the ear.